 This form of power applies itself to immediate everyday life which categorizes the individual, marks him by his own individuality, attaches him to his own identity, imposes a law of truth on him which he must recognize and which others have to recognize in him.
 It is a form of power which makes individuals subjects.
 There are two meanings of the word ‘subject’: subject to someone else by control and dependence; and tied to his own identity by a conscience or self-knowledge.
 Both meanings suggest a form of power which subjugates and makes subject to.
 (Foucault 1982: 781)

 Thus the modern form and structure of power relations produces a subject normalised within the context of the problem of modern government.
 Foucault is thus interested in understanding precisely “how relations of subjectification can manufacture subjects.”
 (Foucault 1997: 59) This is not a passive process, we are always actively engaged in reacting to power strategies and constructing our own subjectivity.
 Foucault’s concept of Governmentality introduces the notion that we act not just to influence the conduct of others but to control our own conduct, and to control how others will control their own conduct.
 Governmental power relations occur at the intersection between “the technologies of domination of others and those of the self.”
-(Foucault 1988: 19) Influencing the kind of subjects we make ourselves into, and how we relate to and act upon ourselves, is a powerful technique for governing us.
+(Foucault 1988: 19) Influencing the kind of subjects we make ourselves into, and how we relate to and act upon ourselves, is a powerful technique for governing us through self-government.

 The implication of this for Foucault is: “Maybe the target nowadays is not to discover who we are but to refuse what we are.
 We have to imagine and to build up what we could be to get rid of this kind of political ‘double bind,’ which is the simultaneous individualization and totalization of modern power structures.”
 (1982, 785.)
 If the production of a certain kind of subject is central to modern power structures it is also the site of resistance to these power structures.
 Hence Foucault declares that an ethics of the self is “an urgent, fundamental, and politically indispensable task, if it is true after all that there is no first or final point of resistance to political power other than in the relationship one has to oneself.”
 (Foucault 2006: 252) For Foucault, given that the kind of subject we are now is not fixed, and is produced in creative power relations, the aim of self-cultivation is to become a different kind of subject that can disrupt patterns of domination.
 The aim for Foucault is to become a non-subjugated subject, and instead produce a subject that recognises its own capacity for self-construction and self-mastery.
 This involves, firstly, the subject becoming detached from its ties to its current form, a de-subjectification or dissolution of the self.
 O’Leary cites an interview of Foucault’s in which he explains his attraction to thinkers such as Nietzsche, Blanchot, Bataille, and Klossowski, precisely because they are engaged in this kind of dissolution of the subject (O’Leary 2002: 141).
 Further, it requires trying alternative ways of relating to the self.
 Both the deconstructive and constructive aspects of the project require recognition that the subject is constructed and an understanding of the context of creative power strategies in which this occurs.
 I want now to address the difficulties that such an ethics of self-cultivation as a practice of non-subjugation faces.